ozgurgulerx/aistudio-workshop-ozguler/README.md

-# AZURE ML PROMPTFLOW AI & STUDIO WORKSHOP
+# AZURE AI STUDIO WORKSHOP

-AI Studio workshop is a set of labs that can be used to get upto speed with AI Studio.
+AI Studio workshop is a set of labs that covers LLM App development capabilities...
 Content can be used in a one-to-many delivery session in a workshop format.

 Each lab goes through implementation of a use-case in detailed steps can be done seperately.